pushscreen/pushscreen-python/README.md

 pushscreen.io Python client
 ===========================

-This is a Python library that makes it even easier to talk the *pushscreen.io* web service in order to connect to the *PushScreen iPad app* (app storeapproval pending).
+This is a Python library that makes it even easier to talk the [pushscreen.io](http://developer.pushscreen.io/) web service in order to connect to the [PushScreen iPad app](http://pushscreen.io/).

 Installation